 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Elephant Butte has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Elephant Butte has few renters and college students.
 But the biggest reason it is quieter in Elephant Butte than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Elephant Butte may be for you.

-In terms of college education, Elephant Butte is nearly on par with the US average for all cities of 21.84%: 19.68% of adults 25 and older in Elephant Butte have a bachelor's degree or advanced degree.
+The education level of Elephant Butte citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.96% of adults 25 and older in Elephant Butte have a college degree.

-The per capita income in Elephant Butte in 2022 was $38,085, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
-This equates to an annual income of $152,340 for a family of four.
+The per capita income in Elephant Butte in 2022 was $36,575, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
+This equates to an annual income of $146,300 for a family of four.
 However, Elephant Butte contains both very wealthy and poor people as well.

 The most common language spoken in Elephant Butte is English.
 Other important languages spoken here include Spanish and Italian.